-According to our skin cancer management GP Dr Thilan Walgamage, we need to be checking our skin every month “it’s not just a quick once over” he says “think of your skin like a road map – check head to toe and – study your spots and moles and take notice of any changes”.
+According to skin cancer management GP Dr. Thilan Walgamage, we need to be checking our skin every month “it’s not just a quick once over” he says “think of your skin like a road map – check head to toe and – study your spots and moles and take notice of any changes”.

 “Skin Cancers are responsible for more deaths than road traffic accidents – it’s now common knowledge that seat belts save lives, but we don’t talk much about how skin checks save lives”.